-b.
-Usual Frequency of Task: Up to three times daily.
+- b.
+Usual Frequency of Task: Up to three times daily. - c.
+Factors that Make Task Personal Care:

 All meal preparation is a PC task, except as defined in the Factors that Make Task Skilled portion of this section.

 Meal preparation is considered a skilled task when the client's diet requires nurse oversight to administer correctly.
 Meals must have a modified consistency.